Tipping in Egypt

 • Tipping or not tipping signals to workers whether they performed well.

 • The Egyptian economy has faced several challenges, including the devaluation of the Egyptian pound and removal of government subsidies, increasing the cost of living.
-Tipping helps supplement wages which cannot keep up with the cost of living for many.
+Tipping helps supplement wages which cannot keep up with the cost of living.

 The Economic Context

-• Even government employees such as teachers and clerks take on additional jobs.
+• Even government employees such as teachers and clerks take on additional jobs outside their main employment.

-• Devaluation of the Egyptian pound in 2016 and subsequent devaluations since 2022 have severely impacted purchasing power.
+• Devaluation of the Egyptian pound in 2016 and subsequent devaluations since 2022 and ongoing in 2026 have severely impacted purchasing power.

 • Removal of subsidies increased the cost of basic necessities.